jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792537cb3a5cd6baca5e1a
+id: 5d79253742f3313d55db981f
-title: Part 85
+title: Part 86
 challengeType: 0
-dashedName: part-85
+dashedName: part-86
 ---

 # --description--

-Chain `forEach` onto `range(1, 99)`, passing in `createLabel` as an argument.
+Replace `createLabel` with an arrow function with a block body.
+This would allow us to add more statements.
+The arrow function should take an argument `x`, and call `createLabel(x)`.

 # --hints--